JNR Class EF64

 Class EF64 is a type of electric locomotive (DC 1.5 kV) developed by Japanese National Railways.
 It was designed for mountainous areas with steep gradients often with heavy snow in winter.
 There are two groups, variants 0 and 1000, and they are very different as described below.

 The variant 0 (EF64-0) was introduced in 1964-76 with 79 locos in total.
-They were initially allocated to Ou Main Line in Fukushima Prefecture, and later introduced to Chuo Main Line.
-Those in Fukushima were reallocated to Chuo Main Line as Ou Main Line electrification was changed from DC 1.5 kV to AC 20 kV 50 Hz.
+They were initially allocated to the Ou Main Line in Fukushima Prefecture, and later introduced to the Chuo Main Line.
+Those in Fukushima were reallocated to the Chuo Main Line as the Ou Main Line electrification was changed from DC 1.5 kV to AC 20 kV 50 Hz.

 Current Operations & Future Prospects